microsoft/csa-misc-utils/doc-azure-training/README.md

           On the home screen you should this bar.
           ![alt text][Img12]

-  2. Click “Link your edX account”
+  2. Click "Link your edX account"
-  3. Sign into edX with the email and password from the ‘Sign up for edX’ step.
+  3. Sign into edX with the email and password from the 'Sign up for edX' step.

-  4. Click “Sign in”
+  4. Click "Sign in"
       a.
 Note: If you have not activated your edX account you may get this error screen.
           i.
 Leave this browser window open.
           ii.
 Open a new browser window.
           iii.
 Check your email that you signed up with and follow the activation instructions. iv.
-Close this browser window and go back to the edX sign-in page for Academy.Microsoft.com
+Close this browser window and go back to the edX sign-in page for academy.microsoft.com
-  5. Click “Allow” on the next screen.
+  5. Click "Allow" on the next screen.
 After which you will return to the Microsoft page.

 ![alt text][Img14]